-It is also one of those lines that contains an seed of a deeper truth.
+It is also one of those lines that contain a seed of a deeper truth.
 Sometimes we do need to trust a stranger to save us.
 Sometimes a stranger might be the only person who can.
 (Sorry, I came over all American there for a moment).

-Running parallel to this is Novice Haine's (Anna Hope) and the Face of Boe (Straun Roger - the voice at least).
+Running parallel to this is Novice Haine's (Anna Hope) and The Face of Boe (Straun Roger - the voice at least).
 We can tell from the cars that something isn't right about these perpetual traffic jams but it takes Novice Haine to explain what happened and why.
-Novice Haine's left over from New Earth doing penance for her sins.
-As the Doctor realises she could have left but she stayed and she helped the Face of Boe protect the people of the under-City from catastrophe.
+Novice Haine's leftover from New Earth doing penance for her sins.
+As the Doctor realizes she could have left but she stayed and she helped the Face of Boe protect the people of the under-City from catastrophe.